kzar/davesteppa/README.md

 # Aims
  - [x] Get project set up.
  - [x] Get basic drum machine working.
+ - [ ] Display sounds key in proper order.
+ - [ ] Visual indicator of position?
+ - [ ] How should flams and the like work?
  - [ ] Write code to reset position sometimes.
  - [ ] Figure out how to overlap sounds so we can increase tempo.
  - [ ] Change tempo field to use BPM.